-You may do your field work or research with a local business, or with various non-governmental organizations.
+You may also do your field work or research with a local business, or with various non-governmental organizations.
 Once on-site, you work with your IES Abroad professor to determine the topic and location of your field research.
 All placements provide cultural experience and development of professional and personal skills.

 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Cape Town, it will feel like home.

 Houses or Apartments – Live in furnished houses or apartments in residential areas near the University of Cape Town.
 Residential advisors live in IES Abroad housing and are available to assist you throughout the semester.
 Student houses and apartments offer fully-equipped kitchens for meal preparation, but meals are not included in the program fee.

 Part of making you feel at home in Cape Town is doing our best to help you feel safe and cared for.
 Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or the field trips that take you to places off the beaten path— we’re all about our student services.
 This is just one of the things we’re known for.

 Our two-day orientation introduces you to our IES Abroad Cape Town staff, your fellow students, and the city of Cape Town and surrounding areas.
 The program begins with a trip to Bo-Kaap Kombuis, followed by a visit to Muizenberg and Kalk Bay, situated on the beautiful shores of False Bay.
 Topics such as academics, housing,transportation, and health and safety are covered during this time.